 Atom - "a hackable text editor for the 21st century" - was initially developed by GitHub (now owned by MS) to be a great code editor, as well as a foundation and first Electron app ever created.
 Even to this day, it's well-known by many programmers and is often stack up against VS Code.
 Although its greatest days have (seemingly) passed, we have to remember that without it, there would be no VS Code or any other Electron-based app as we know and love (or hate) them today.

 Right off the bat, when visiting Atom's official website, there's a message (at the bottom of the main page) that it's 100% open-source.
 Sounds nice.
 How about we go deeper to confirm this claim?

 You can go to the Atom's metrics repo and check out what specific kinds of data Atom collects and how it does so.
 It's very detailed and open, so if it interests you, check it out!
 It's amazing to see an actual telemetry tool being open-source!

 So, yes, Atom is truly open-source, and I'm pleased to say that.
 In today's world, with OSS becoming increasingly popular, it's hard to distinguish the real OSS from everything else.
 And even though open-source in any form is welcomed, it's good to know what's what.

 What do you think?

 That's it!
 I hope you enjoyed this little investigation.
 Both the VS Code and Atom are still excellent and highly-recommended tools - whether they're fully open-source or not.
 If you're deciding between the two right now, consider checking out my previous post to know the differences.

 If you like this article, consider sharing it.
 To stay up-to-date with the latest content, follow me on Twitter, Facebook, Reddit, or through my weekly newsletter.
-Also, you can check out my new YouTube channel (new video is out!) and support me on Patreon.
+Also, you can check out my new YouTube channel (new video is out!) and drop a like or a sub.
 Have a nice day!